 Experts had hoped that electronic prescribing with a computer or smart phone would alert doctors to possible problems before they write a prescription.
 There is growing recognition, however, that technology alone is inadequate to protect patients from harm (Journal of Managed Care Pharmacy, Jan-Feb, 2012).

 Doctors frequently ignore and override the drug interaction alerts that pop up on their computer systems (American Journal of Managed Care, Oct., 2007).
 Insiders refer to this as “alert fatigue” because physicians become desensitized to interaction warnings.
+Pharmacists can also be overwhelmed by computer alerts that they believe are not that worrisome.
+But overriding an alert could lead to disaster.

 A study of discharge prescriptions reveals the seriousness of the problem and also a potential solution (Annals of Emergency Medicine, Feb.
 2013).
 Researchers reviewed 674 prescriptions (roughly half) of all those written over a three-week period at a busy emergency department.